isomerpages/enterprisesg-cpso/_consumers/product-safety-alerts-and-recalls/children-products.md

 **24 Aug 2022**<br>
 **SAFETY ALERT: MamaRoo Infant Swings and RockaRoo infant  Rockers**<br>

-Thorley Industries LLC, (trading as "4Moms") worked with the U.S. Consumer Product Safety Commission (CPSC) to issue a safety alert for certain models of its MamaRoo swings and RockaRoo rockers
+Thorley Industries LLC, (trading as "4Moms") worked with the U.S. Consumer Product Safety Commission (CPSC) to issue a safety alert for certain models of its MamaRoo swings and RockaRoo rockers.
+When the swing or rocker is not in use, the restraint straps can dangle below the seat and crawling infants can become entangled in the dangling straps, posing a strangulation hazard.

 <img src="/images/product-safety-alerts-and-recalls/children-products/MamaRoo.jpg" style="width:400px;height:400px;"><br>